Easy Korean Cream Cheese Garlic Bread

 Prepare the bread rolls and bake

-• Dip each roll into the garlic butter mixture, making sure to coat the top of the roll evenly.
+Dip each roll into the garlic butter mixture, making sure the tops are evenly coated.
+Then, place the rolls on the lined baking sheet.

 Storage and Reheating Tips